SuperVK/sparse-image-repr-bep/bep.typ

 $

-It is also true that for $B = S R$, applying $S R x$ in the other order can result in shearing; we will show this with an example.
+It is also true that for $B = S R$, applying $S R$ in the other order can result in shearing; we will show this with an example.

 Define
 $